sgunonu/DataSafe/LabGuide100000.md

 - Using Oracle Data Safe, verify a sensitive data model by using the verification option in the Library and by using the Data Discovery wizard.

 ### **Step 1:**
-- Please visit Lab 4: Configuring a development system for use with your EXACS database for instructions to securely configure ExaCS to connect using Oracle SQL Developer, SQLXL and SQL*Plus. <!-- Need to update this to SQL Dev Connection-->

-### **Step 2:**
+- Open SQL Developer
 - On the SQL Worksheet, run the following command to add an AGE column to the EMPLOYEES table.
+ALTER TABLE EMPLOYEES
-ALTER TABLE HCM1.EMPLOYEES ADD AGE NUMBER;  <!-- Need to update this as a code snippet-->
+ADD AGE NUMBER;  alter table employees <!-- Need to update this as a code snippet-->
 - Click the **Refresh** button to view the newly added column.
+<--image-->
 ### **Step 3:**
 -	Navigate to the Oracle Data Safe Service Console
 - In the Oracle Data Safe Console, click the **Library** tab, and then click **Sensitive Data Models**.